sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 +  }}>
 ```

-Now, clicking on the icon will update either add or remove the listing to the user exteneded data with the key `likedListings`.
+Now, clicking on the icon will either add or remove the listing to the user exteneded data with the key `likedListings`.
 However, as liked listings are only saved into user extended data at the moment, the number of likes still remains at zero.

 ## Listening to events
 Using events we can react to changes in users' extended data.
 To do this we'll listen to the /events/query endpoint, filter out relevant events and finally update listing extended data.
 We'll use the [`notify-new-listings.js`](https://github.com/sharetribe/flex-integration-api-examples/blob/master/scripts/notify-new-listings.js) script in the integration-api-examples as a basis for our new script.
 Make sure to follow the instructions at the [root of the repository](https://github.com/sharetribe/flex-integration-api-examples#getting-started) if you're unsure how to run the script locally.